ironbar/hungry_geese/reports/04_Modeling.md

 I would like to give priority to last saved games, those should be used first.
 To be able to do that I should keep a file with all the already used games.

-TODO: how to deal with the start of the training when there is no model?

 #### Keep logging with tensorboard

 I want to keep logging as good or even better than the previous implementation.
 This implies that I have